dbohdan/jimhttp/README.md

 [![Build Status](https://travis-ci.org/dbohdan/jimhttp.svg)](https://travis-ci.org/dbohdan/jimhttp)

-A standalone library collection and web microframework prototype for [Jim Tcl](http://jim.tcl-lang.org/).
+A collection of standalone libraries and a web microframework prototype for [Jim Tcl](http://jim.tcl-lang.org/).
+Most of the libraries also work in Tcl 8.x.
 The libraries implement command line and proc argument parsing, an HTML DSL, parsing and generating JSON, templates, and persistent storage powered by SQLite3.
 The web microframework provides a rough implementation of the HTTP/1.1 protocol and a routing DSL.

 # Components